15 Sneaky Signs of a Psychopath

 Psychopaths are serial cheaters in romantic relationships.
 They are only after power and sex; love is important (though a psychopath excels at faking love).
 Because they can’t form real bonds with others, psychopaths will quickly go through friends and lovers without feelings of remorse, according to Psychology Today.
 Psychopaths are disloyal, impulsive, and are typically promiscuous.
 Make sure you know these 9 signs of a toxic relationship.

-This insidious tactic gets its name from the 1944 film Gaslight: Ingrid Bergman plays the wife of a man who slowly convinces her she is paranoid and unwell.
+This insidious tactic and 2022 Merriam-Webster word of the year gets its name from the 1944 film Gaslight: Ingrid Bergman plays the wife of a man who slowly convinces her she is paranoid and unwell.
 He dims the gaslight while convincing her she is imagining it, forcing her to question her own sanity.
 This tactic, also known as “crazymaking,” is instinctively used by psychopaths and narcissists to control and manipulate others.
 Gaslighting leaves people feeling worn down, confused, ganged up on and defenseless; an unstable person is easier to control.

 Psychopaths are in love with beauty, power, and social status.
 As extreme narcissists, they often suffer from delusions of grandeur.
 They believe that only certain “exceptional” people can understand them and deserve to be graced by the psychopath’s presence.
 John M. Grohol, PsyD, writes on PsychCentral that, “A delusion of grandeur is the fixed, false belief that one possesses superior qualities such as genius, fame, omnipotence or wealth.”